-SOCW 630-3: Communication Skills
+SOCW 630-3 Communication Skills

-Communication Skills in Social Work Practice is an introductory course that aims to increase skills and analysis in the diverse cultural settings that are appropriate to social work among First Nations and remote, northern and rural communities.
+This is an introductory course that aims to increase skills and analysis in the diverse cultural settings that are appropriate to social work among Indigenous Peoples and remote, northern and rural communities.
 Learning to recognize the contradictions in people's experiences and to maximize the possibilities, resources and strengths in their lives are critical aspects of a social worker's practice.
-Emphasis is on integration of interpersonal and analytic skills in learning effective helping strategies within a structural framework that acknowledges the influence of class, race and gender in shaping personal and social well-being.
-This course includes a Skills Laboratory.
+This course emphasizes the integration of interpersonal and analytical skills.
+Students learn effective helping strategies within a structural framework that acknowledges the influence of class, race and gender in shaping personal and social well-being.
+This course includes a skills laboratory.

-SOCW 631-3: Critical Social Work Practice
+SOCW 631-3 Critical Social Work Practice

-This course critically examines the historical origins, values, methods and applications of various social work practice approaches.
-With an emphasis on structural, feminist, and First Nation social work strategies, the focus includes the application of these approaches to women, minority groups, First Nations, and residents of northern and remote communities.
-These will be contrasted with other models of social work practice including general systems theory, ecological theory, and case management.
+This course critically examines the historical origins, value, methods and applications of various social work practice approaches.
+With an emphasis on structural, feminist, and Indigenous social work strategies, the course includes the application of these approaches to women, minority groups, Indigenous Peoples and residents of northern and remote communities.
+These approaches are contrasted with other models of social work practice including general systems theory, ecological theory, and case management.

-SOCW 632-9: MSW Practicum 1
+SOCW 632-9 MSW Practicum I

 This field placement introduces MSW students who do not have a BSW to the social work role and organizational settings.
-The field placement consists of 546 hours and provides students with an opportunity to enhance and refine their generalist social work skills.
+The field placement consists of 450 hours and provides students with an opportunity to enhance and refine their generalist social work skills.
 The focus of the placement is on the development of generalist skills, however, where possible, students are matched to a placement that broadly meets their area of interest.

 This practicum is required for all students enrolled in the MSW Foundation Year.
 It represents the major practicum before moving on to other degree requirements.
 This course gives students an opportunity to recast their practice experiences into a social work practice and policy theoretical framework.
 It is geared to the student's social work thinking and skill development with communities, individuals, families and groups within a field practice setting in this region of British Columbia.
 Students will usually become involved in the professional practice and delivery of social work within the setting of an agency.
-A biweekly Seminar/Skills Review Lab permits students to reflect on their practice experience.
+A bi- weekly Seminar/Skills Review Lab permits students to reflect on their practice experience.
 This seminar assists in the integration of theory and practice by broadening the professional knowledge base through the sharing of experience and practice.
-Practicum 1 normally takes place three days per week during the fall and winter semesters.
+Practicum 1 normally takes place three days per week during the Fall and Winter Semesters.

-Corequisite: SOCW 637-3
+Co-requisite: SOCW 637-3

-SOCW 633-3: Critical Social Policy
+SOCW 633-3 Critical Social Policy

-This course examines the development of social policy in Canada, including current debates, from conventional and critical perspectives inviting students to consider the relationship between research, policy and social work practice.
-The course will review ideologies of social welfare policy, its formulation and implementation and consequences for people in need.
-Policy formulation will be analysed from a critical perspective that examines the role of power and privilege in the construction of social policy.
-Alternative social arrangements and models of policy and practice will be explored.
+This course examines the development of social policy in Canada, including current debates from conventional and critical perspectives, and invites students to consider the relationship between research, policy and social work practice.
+The course reviews ideologies of social welfare policy, its formulation and implementation and consequences for people in need.
+Policy formulation is analyzed from a critical perspective that examines the role of power and privilege in the construction of social policy.
+Alternative social arrangements and models of policy and practice are explored.

-SOCW 634-3: Social Work Research/Policy/Practice
+SOCW 634-3 Social Work Research/Policy/Practice